stevesui/m2x-nodejs/README.md

 });
 ```

 An M2X object provides methods for communicating with the remote API.
-Methods are organized under the following modules: `keys`, `devices`, `charts` and `distributions`.
+Methods are organized under the following modules: `keys`, `devices` and `distributions`.

 - [Distributions](src/distributions.js)
   ```javascript